Every 40 seconds, someone in the world takes their own life.

 And that’s only part of the grim picture to ponder today, on World Suicide Prevention Day.
 For each person who has died by suicide, many more people think about or attempt suicide, according to the CDC.
 In 2018, over 10 million American adults seriously thought about suicide, more than 3 million made a plan, and 1.4 million attempted suicide.

-All ages, races and income levels are at risk, with 77% of all suicides occurring in lower- to middle-income countries, according to WHO.
-Globally, youth can be hardest hit: Suicide is the fourth leading cause of death in 15- to 19-year-olds around the world, the agency said.
+All ages, races and income levels are at risk, with 79% of all suicides occurring lower to middle income countries, according to WHO.
+And youth can be hardest hit: Suicide is third leading cause of death in 15- to 19-year-olds globally, the agency says.

 In addition, experts fear suicidal thoughts may escalate due to economic hardship and stress caused by another lethal crisis facing the world – Covid-19, the disease caused by the novel coronavirus.